About the Sailboat Atom

 - Installed lee-cloths on main salon bunks.

-- Installed shut-off valve in sink drain and fiberglasss reinforced original drain tube on hull instead of converting to seacock.
+- Raised sink 1-inch to stop flooding when heeled.
+Installed shut-off valve in sink drain and fiberglass reinforced original drain tube on hull instead of converting to seacock.

-- Added a radio locker outboard of old icebox location on aft port side of main cabin.
+- Added a radio locker outboard of old icebox location on aft port side of cabin.

 - Built a fold-down table attached to forward main cabin bulkhead and then removed it when I added a slide out table to nav station counter in 2014.